at.lattice.variables#

 property previous_value: int | float#

-Value before the last one
+Value before the last one.

 property value: int | float#